AbdulkaerHajjouz/DDoS-DoS-Attack-Detection/README.md

 Copyright (c) [2024] [Abdulkader Hajjouz][ITMO university]

+Here’s the translation of your license terms in English:

 This code is available for use only under the following conditions:

-Non-commercial use only: The code may only be used for non-commercial purposes.
+1. **Non-commercial use only**: The code may only be used for non-commercial purposes.
 It may not be used in commercial applications or for profit without prior written consent from the author.
-No modification: Modifying, altering, adding to, or removing any part of the code or its results is prohibited.
+2. **No modification**: Modifying, altering, adding to, or removing any part of the code or its results is prohibited.
 Any modification must receive prior written consent from the author.
-No redistribution: Redistribution of the code or its results in any form is prohibited without explicit permission from the author.
+3. **No redistribution**: Redistribution of the code or its results in any form is prohibited without explicit permission from the author.
-Attribution to the author: Anyone using the code or working with its results must clearly attribute the original work in any form of publication, distribution, or usage, and must include a link to the project's GitHub repository and the author’s research.
+4. **Attribution to the author**: Anyone using the code or working with its results must clearly attribute the original work in any form of publication, distribution, or usage, and must include a link to the project's GitHub repository and the author’s research.
-No use of ideas or results: The ideas or results of this code cannot be used in any other project, whether commercial or non-commercial, without obtaining prior written consent from the author.
+5. **No use of ideas or results**: The ideas or results of this code cannot be used in any other project, whether commercial or non-commercial, without obtaining prior written consent from the author.
-All rights reserved: All rights are reserved by the author.
+6. **All rights reserved**: All rights are reserved by the author.
 Any use or distribution contrary to these terms requires prior written permission from the author.

 The code is provided "as is", without any warranties or guarantees of any kind.

+---

+You can now use this English version in your GitHub repository or any other official documentation.